locationtech/udig-platform/docs/user/en/What is new 1.3.rst

 To access this functionality:

 - Constrain the data made avaialble to a layer using the :guilabel:`Query` page (accessed via layer properties).
-- To quickly limit just the map display use the :guilabel:`Filter` page of the :doc:`Style Editor dialog`.
+- To quickly limit just the map display use the :guilabel:`Filter` page of the :doc:`/reference/Style Editor dialog`.
-- Process your data using CQL Expressions using the :doc:`Transform dialog`
+- Process your data using CQL Expressions using the :doc:`/reference/Transform dialog`

 Transform Dialog
 ================

-The :doc:`Transform dialog` offers a great user interface to process and transform your data.
+The :doc:`/reference/Transform dialog` offers a great user interface to process and transform your data.

 Here are some task pages to get you started:

-* :doc:`Adding a column to a shapefile`
+* :doc:`/tasks/Adding a column to a shapefile`
-* :doc:`Processing the Geometry in a Shapefile`
+* :doc:`/tasks/Processing the Geometry in a Shapefile`

 Area of Interest
 ================